joe-scotto/scottokeebs/README.md

 -   Can I sell any of these keyboards?
     -   <ins>**No, absolutely not**</ins>.
 I release these for free so people can build them, not sell them.
 Refer to the license below or on each keyboard for specifics.

--   Do you sell any of these keyboards
+-   Do you sell any of these keyboards?
     - Yes.
 The project will always remain free but to support it and myself, I do offer cases, builds, and kits over at [scottokeebs.com](http://scottokeebs.com)

 -   Why do you use so many standoffs and screws in your builds?